VPAT - MacOS App Accessibility Conformance Report

 All labels on the app include text and the same text is defined in the code as well to assist speech recognition technologies.

-2.5.4 Motion Actuation (Level A 2.1 only)
+2.5.4 Motion Actuation (Level A 2.1 and 2.2)

 Supports